djblue/portal/doc/editors/emacs.md

 > **Note**
 > You need a build of emacs with [Embedded-WebKit-Widgets][1]
-> This only works if you're using [emacs server](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html) as it relies on `emacsclient` command
+> Also, this method only works if you're using [emacs server](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html) functionality as it relies on `emacsclient` command

 ```clojure
 (portal.api/open {:launcher :emacs})